 - Consider ranges for validation

-Dictionary management tips
+Dictionary management

 - Start with a small dictionary and expand based on actual responses